C4Q/AC3.2-APIs/README.md

 ---
 ### 4. Exercises

+❗❗❗ Be sure to uncomment the unit tests for this project ❗❗❗

 #### A. *Refactor*
 It's kind of a pain to have to parse out `JSON` inside the body of our request's completion handler: it's a lot of lines of code and it's easy to make a small mistake that results in the parsing to fail.
 It would be a lot better if we moved this parsing into an initializer for `User`.
 For this first exercise, create a new `init` on `User` and move the appropriate code out of `UsersTableViewController`: